NLnetLabs/rpki-doc/source/rpki/bgp-routing.rst

 The Border Gateway Protocol manages the routed peerings, prefix advertisement and routing of packets between different autonomous systems across the Internet.
 BGP uses the ASN to uniquely identify each system.
 In short, BGP is the routing protocol for AS paths across the Internet.
 The system is very dynamic and flexible by design.
 Connectivity and routing topologies are subject to change, which easily propagate globally within a few minutes.

 Fundamentally, BGP is based on mutual trust between networks.
 When a network operator configures the routers in their AS, they specify which IP prefixes to originate and announce to their peers.
-There is not authentication or authorisation embedded within BGP.
+There is no authentication or authorisation embedded within BGP.
 In principle, an operator can define any ASN as the origin and announce any prefix, also one they are not the holder of.

 BGP Best Path Selection
 -----------------------